 Cocaine is a popular party drug on many college campuses, but the risks associated with cocaine use are not worth its energizing effects.
 College students may choose to snort or inject the white powdered drug, or smoke crack cocaine, to have increased energy or to feel more productive.
 Cocaine on its own can be extremely dangerous, but it can be deadly if mixed with other drugs that are common on college campuses, like Adderall or marijuana.

-- Approximately 24,000 young adults who used crack cocaine
+- Approximately 2 million young adults used cocaine and 87,000 used crack cocaine in the last year

 Cocaine can damage a person’s physical and mental health and even affect their future employment.
 Given these long-lasting consequences, cocaine addiction treatment may be life-saving for someone who struggles with this disease.